-NOTE 1—An AP that sets MU Beamformer Capable to 1 can transmit an VHT MU PPDU with only one nonzero
+NOTE 1—An AP that sets MU Beamformer Capable to 1 can transmit a VHT MU PPDU with only one nonzero TXVECTOR

-MU[p] NSTS subfield, for 0 <= p <= 3.
+NUM_STS[p] subfield, for 0 <= p <= 3.
 However, a STA that sets MU Beamformee Capable to 0 is not required to be

-able to demodulate an VHT MU PPDU with only one non-zero MU[p] NSTS subfield, for 0 <= p <= 3.
+able to demodulate a VHT MU PPDU with only one non-zero RXVECTOR NUM_STS[p] subfield, for 0 <= p <= 3.

-NOTE 2—The Compressed Steering Number of Beamformer Antennas Supported field also indicates the maximum

-number of space time streams in the NDP that the STA can support as a beamformee.

 TGac editor, please add the following new subclause heading, editing instructions and text to 802.11 TGac draft 2.1:

 9.29.3 Explicit feedback beamforming